Victims' Father Lunges At Larry Nassar In Michigan Courtroom

 Margraves then rushes across the courtroom toward Nassar.

 He is pushed back by Nassar's attorney.
 Deputies tackle Margraves to the floor, his head striking a table.
-The officers tell him to put his hands behind his back, as Margraves continues protesting, "I want that son of a b****!" and "Give me one minute with that bastard."
+The officers tell him to put his hands behind his back, as Margraves continues protesting, "I want that son of a bitch!" and "Give me one minute with that bastard."

 The deputies pull him off the floor and begin to lead him out of the room.